 I haven't read word one of Ruby Jean Jensen's paperback original horror novels of the 1980s, published by Zebra Books (Z for dead last) and I probably won't ever.
 But I have to give props to whoever was doing her book covers back in the day because these are some freaky and unsettling images.
 I think my favorite is the above Home Sweet Home (ugh, really?) from 1985, which adds some bloodshot eyeballs to one-up Mrs. Bates.
 And boy do I love skulls with hair!
+Thanks be to artist Richard Newton for this one.

 Baby Dolly (1991) Evil babies and dolls!
 They were everywhere in this era.
 But of course.
 The delightful Little Miss Zombie has a review here.